-The current radioactive waste management in SR can be characterized as follows:
+The current radioactive waste management is characterized by the following principles:

 - Maximal utilization of the current technological equipment for treatment and conditioning of radioactive waste (RAW), which are built at the Jaslovské Bohunice and Mochovce sites - TSÚ RAW and FS KRAO. - 2.
-Basic methods for solidification of liquid radwaste, radioactive sludge and spent ion exchange resins into a form for final disposal are the following technologies: cementation, bituminization and solidification in a matrix SIAL (geopolymer). - 3.
-The volume of solid radwaste is minimized by compacting, incineration and preventive measures. - 4.
-Treated liquid or solid radwaste is then poured over with active mixture, which consists of concrete and concentrates, in fibre-concrete containers, the properties of which are suitable for transport, storage, as well as for disposal. - 5.
-For treatment of intermediate level radwaste or radwaste with high trans-uranium content (specific liquid radwaste from storage of spent fuel from NPP A-1 as sludge and chrompik) there is a vitrification technology provided for. - 6.
-Very low active radwaste will be disposed at the repository designed for waste of this type, which will be built at the Mochovce site. - 7.
+Basic methods for solidification of liquid radwaste, radioactive sludge and spent ion exchange resins into a form for final disposal are the following technologies: cementation, bituminization and solidification in a matrix SIAL (geopolymer) and incineration. - 3.
+The volume of solid radwaste is minimized by compacting, incineration and preventive measures. - Treated liquid or solid RAW are placed in fibre concrete containers and filled cement mix with concentrates.
+These containers which have the properties suitable for transport, storage and also disposal of RAW (see Fig. D.2.5). - 5.
+For treatment of intermediate level radwaste or radwaste with high trans-uranium content (specific liquid radwaste from storage of spent fuel from NPP A1 as sludge and chrompik) there is a vitrification technology provided for. - 6.
+Very low active radwaste will be disposed at the repository, which will be built at the Mochovce site in the premises of the National RAW Repository. - 7.
 For processing and treatment of metal radwaste to use available technology (high pressure compacting, cementation, etc.).
-With regard to an increase in metal radwaste to build a melting unit for its treatment or to secure melting on a basis of a contract with a relevant foreign facility.
+With regard to an increase in metal radwaste to build a melting unit for its treatment and further recovery.
 The low activity metal waste shall be treated by fragmentation and decontamination with a subsequent release of decontaminated material to the environment. - 8.
-To resolve technologically separation of materials prior to their release to the environment (in particular building materials). - 9.
+Separation of materials before releasing them into environment (in particular building material) their reprocessing (crushing) and utilization. - 9.
 Institutional radwaste shall be treated (conditioned) to a form that is acceptable for permanent disposal and that is using standard methods for treatment of radwaste produced from nuclear installations.
 The institutional radwaste, until the time of their final treatment, conditioning and disposal, will be stored at the IRAW storage, the construction of which is being prepared for this purpose at Mochovce site.
-The disused sealed sources shall be treated to a form suitable for long-term central storage, or disposal.
+The disused sealed sources shall be treated to a form suitable for longterm central storage, or disposal.

-- Long-term storage of radwaste possible only in specially adapted premises approved by the regulatory authorities.
-Radwaste designed for a long-term storage shall be stored in solid form in suitable containers. - Conditioned radwaste from the operation and decommissioning of NPP, as well as conditioned institutional radwaste that meet the acceptance criteria shall be disposed at the National Repository at Mochovce. - 12.
-Waste not acceptable for the National Repository at Mochovce shall be stored long-term at the site of nuclear power plants.
-An integral storage shall be installed at Jaslovské Bohunice site for storage of radwaste that cannot be disposed at RÚ RAO. - 13.
+- 10. Long-term storage of radwaste possible only in specially adapted premises approved by the regulatory authorities.
+Radwaste designed for a long-term storage shall be stored in solid form in suitable containers. - Conditioned radwaste from the operation and decommissioning of NPP, as well as conditioned institutional radwaste that meet the acceptance criteria shall be disposed at the National Repository RAW at Mochovce. - 12.
+Radioactive waste not acceptable for the National Repository at Mochovce shall be stored longterm at the site of nuclear power plants.
+An integral storage shall be installed at Jaslovské Bohunice site for storage of radwaste that cannot be disposed at RÚ RAW. - 13.
 Radwaste that does not meet the criteria for disposal at a near surface repository, shall be disposed at a deep geological repository that needs to be developed. - 14.
 Transportation of radwaste shall be done only when using container and transport equipment approved for this purpose. - 15.
 The costs of radwaste management from decommissioning of nuclear energy installations shall be covered from the funds of NJF and BIDSF.
 The costs of radwaste management from operation of NPPs shall be covered from operating costs of producers of radioactive waste.